Mystery Of How Adele Gets To Stage Revealed: She Is Wheeled Past Fans In A Box

 — James (@Jamescarragher) March 12, 2017

-“How I get to this stage makes me so sweaty, I’m drenched,” she said, according to the Australian News “I can’t tell you til the end — you’ll laugh when you find out.”
+“How I get to this stage makes me so sweaty, I’m drenched,” she said, according to the Australian News.
+“I can’t tell you til the end — you’ll laugh when you find out.”

 “Adele sits in the box for several minutes as she is taken from her dressing room right to the center of the crowd,” a source reportedly revealed.
 “Most of her fans are already seated and just assume it’s a piece of kit they are moving but some have been told by staff at venues that it’s actually their idol and a woman worth $137 million sitting in a pretty small box a few feet from them.”